Skip links

 4

-Visit Longwood House
+Longwood House

-One of the 7 Wonders of St. Helena, Longwood House was the residence of Napoleon Bonaparte, during his exile on St. Helena from 10th December 1815 until his death on 5th May 1821.
+One of the 7 Wonders of St. Helena, Longwood House was the final residence of Napoleon Bonaparte, during his exile on St. Helena from 10th December 1815 until his death on 5th May 1821.
 Situated in the district of Longwood, it offers a fantastic Museum, gardens and is a most peaceful and beautiful place to visit.

 5

-Visit Napoleon’s Tomb
+Napoleon's Tomb

 The final resting place of Napoleon Bonaparte, Napoleon’s Tomb is in the Valley of the Willows, now called Sane Valley.
 A peaceful valley it is a quite reflective place to visit.